 - Cut out out clock hands and reinforce with thin cardboard.
 Attach to the center circle with a split pin.

 - Cut out your ladybug head, legs, and spots.
 Glue onto your clock as shown to complete your Ladybug Clock.

 Animal Time Sequencing Cards Activity

 - Free Grouchy Ladybug Animal Time Sequencing Cards printable

 Instructions and Games:

-- Subscribe to our Newsletter List (at the end of the post) to access and then print your Free Grouchy Ladybug Animal Time Sequencing Cards onto heavy cardstock.
+- Subscribe to our Newsletter at the end of this post to access and then print your Free Grouchy Ladybug Animal Time Sequencing Cards onto heavy cardstock.
 Cut out.